Heat transport

 Heat transfer from the conductor

-In this manner, we establish a relationship that enables us to calculate the variation of heat ($dQ$) based on the time variation ($dt$), the section ($S$), the temperature difference at external interface ($\Delta T_e$), and the external transmission coefficient ($\alpha_e$):
+In this manner, we establish a relationship that enables us to calculate the heat flow rate ($q$) based on the temperature difference at external interface ($\Delta T_e$), and the external transmission coefficient ($\alpha_e$):

 This can be expressed mathematically as follows: